 - concerns around commitment (too much and not enough)

 - ending a relationship.

-In my face-to-face and online video-chat based relationship and couples counselling and therapy practice, I work with all orientations of couples – heterosexual and LGBTQ+ – as well as any issues arising out of difficulties individual women and men experience in relationships.
+In my face-to-face and online video-chat based relationship and couples counselling and therapy practice, I work with all orientations of couples – heterosexual and LGBTQ+ – as well as any issues arising out of difficulties different genders experience in relationships.
 I have considerable experience of working with individuals and couples who identify as being poly (polyamorous) or part of an 'open' couple.
 My practice is safe and friendly to kink.